PrathamAnalytics/PrathamAnalytics/README.md

 > "In the world of data, context is everything; without it, numbers are just noise."

 ### About Me
 I'm a passionate Data Analyst with a love for finding stories in data.
-Constantly learning and exploring Excel, PostgreSQL and Tableau.
+Constantly learning and exploring Excel, PostgreSQL, Python and Tableau.

 [Visit My Portfolio](https://prathamchatterjee.notion.site/Pratham-Chatterjee-1652f9380b1580c6a330cd274e93096b)